adoxa/ansicon/readme.txt

     Line sequences use the window; column sequences use the buffer.
     Tabs are fixed at eight columns.
+    The saved position will not be restored correctly if the buffer scrolls.

     There may be a conflict with NVIDIA's drivers, requiring the setting of the Environment Variable: